-Americans were harassed and harassed and harassed on But, when we got involved as Arab American Action Committee start talking to politicians, working with politicians, telling them our point of views, we have see that attack from the ADL on a daily basis from Habaad and the ADL and that Two of our Americans, now one of them, is in jail in the State of Missouri, and the other one is deported to southern Lebanon with a 400 Palestinian Muslims who Who passed this information that these people were activists in the State in Ohio?
-The ADL passed that information to the State of Missouri, and when they went back home to visit their One was deported to southern Lebanon, and the other one is in jail. if our government, the linkage is like this, you have Mahid Habaad has the money and politicians do This is the American politics.
-One man is deported in southern Lebanon and he's Arab American, he's an American What are our government doing about it?
+ı. lobbying, nobody was paying attention and Arab Americans were harassed and harassed on 2 3 a daily basis.
+But, when we got involved as Arab American Action Committee start talking to politicians, working with politicians, telling them our point of views, we have see that attack from the 7 ADL on a daily basis from Habaad and the ADL and that 8 link us back to the State of Missouri.
+Two of our Americans, now one of them, is in jail in the State of Missouri, and the other one is deported to 10 11 southern Lebanon with a 400 Palestinian Muslims who 12 were deported.
+Who passed this information that these people were activists in the State in Ohio?
+13 14 The ADL passed that information to the State of 15 Missouri, and when they went back home to visit their 16 wives, they got arrested.
+One was deported to 1.7 southern Lebanon, and the other one is in jail.
+18 if our government, the linkage is like this, you have 19 Mahid Habaad has the money and politicians do 20 whatever and how much money they get.
+This is the American politics.
+One man is deported in southern 21 Lebanon and he's Arab American, he's an American 22 23 What are our government doing about it?

-Sammy Stein, an Arab American who was born here, he went to visit; his father died and he went to attend the funeral of his father.
+Sammy Stein, an Arab American who was born here, he went to visit, his father died and he went to attend the funeral of his father.
 He was arrested for one year in the State of Missouri.
 Why?
 Because he was active, a student activist speaking out on behalf of the Palestinians.
 He spent one year in the State of Missouri in a prison.
 So, who is leaking this information?
 Is it our government, is it the ADL who is doing it?
-Now, we see the City of Cleveland with chief of police raiding Arab American stores, no defending criminal activities in these stores. there's criminal activities in these stores. it's a federal crime, federal agencies should take care of that crime, not the Cleveland police.
-Election is near and we see the city going full force Why?
-Because Arab Americans against Arab Americans. in 1989 supporting Mayor Mike White financially with manpower.
-At the time, nobody looked at him. beginning of the primary, he doesn't have no money to go on tv.
-The Arab Americans stood by him, supported Now, he doesn't need Arab Americans no him, he won.
-He got Sam Miller from Ford City with his millions, and we know who is Sam Miller.
+Now, we see the City of Cleveland with chief of police raiding Arab American stores, no defending criminal activities in these stores.
+Yes, there's criminal activities in these stores. it's a federal crime, federal agencies should take care of that crime, not the Cleveland police.
+Election is near and we see the city going full force against Arab Americans.
+Why?
+Because Arab Americans in 1989 supporting Mayor Mike White financially with At the time, nobody looked at him. beginning of the primary, he doesn't have no money to go on tv.
+The Arab Americans stood by him, supported him, he won.
+Now, he doesn't need Arab Americans no He got Sam Miller from Ford City with his millions, and we know who is Sam Miller.